XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 ### Node DB Type

-The `type` field in the `node_db` section of the `rippled.cfg` file sets the type of key-value store that `rippled` uses to persist the XRP Ledger in the Ledger Store.
+The `type` field in the `node_db` section of the `rippled.cfg` file sets the type of key-value store that `rippled` uses to persist the XRP Ledger in the ledger store.
 You can set the value to either `rocksdb` or `nudb`.

 `rippled` offers a history sharding feature that allows you to store a randomized range of ledgers in a separate shard store.
+You may want to configure the shard store to use a different type of key-value store than the ledger store.
 For more information about how to use this feature, see [History Sharding](XREF: concept-history-sharding.md#shard-store-configuration).

 #### RocksDB vs NuDB
 RocksDB requires approximately one-third less disk storage than NuDB and provides a corresponding improvement in I/O latency.
 However, this comes at a cost of increased memory utilization as storage size grows.
 NuDB, on the other hand, has nearly constant performance and memory footprint regardless of [storage](#storage).

-`rippled` servers that operate as validators keep only a few days' worth of data or less.
+`rippled` servers that operate as validators should keep only a few days' worth of data or less.
 Ripple recommends using RocksDB for validators.
-For all other uses, Ripple recommends using NuDB for the Ledger Store.
+For all other uses, Ripple recommends using NuDB for the ledger store.

-NuDB has no performance-related configuration options.
-RocksDB has performance-related configuration options.
-You can use these to achieve the maximum tested transaction processing throughput.
-Here is an example of the recommended configuration:
+RocksDB has performance-related configuration options you can modify to achieve maximum transaction processing throughput.
+(NuDB does not have performance-related configuration options.)
+Here is an example of the recommended configuration for a rippled server using RockDB:

 ```
 [node_db]